- Heritage Listing

 Minimising impact during these works

-The Department of Finance and Deregulation is committed to carrying out these works safely.
+The Department of Finance is committed to carrying out these works safely.
 During these works, you may notice:

 - Temporary changes to public access along the foreshore area